First Up- @CUSOMFirstUP

 The mission of First Up is to promote the wellbeing and achievement of first-generation students at CUSOM.
 We seek to foster a community of students with shared experiences and a passion for healthcare.
 This becomes the basis for mutual support and creates a sense of belonging within the School of Medicine.
 Our program embraces physician mentorship that values early, active, and one-on-one outreach to disadvantaged or underrepresented first-generation students.
 In addition, we host panels, workshops, and lectures that anticipate questions mentees might not think to ask and empower participants to have a voice in programming needs.
 We aim to provide an additional foundational layer of support for first-generation health sciences students by providing programming, knowledge, and skills that assist in eliminating barriers to success for students while in medical school and after graduation.
 We created these videos from the student perspective and the faculty perspective to help explain our role in supporting first-year, first-generation students.

-If you’d like more information you can contact us at:
+If you’d like more information you can the leadership team at:

 White Coats 4 Black Lives (WC4BL)

 White Coats for Black Lives is a national organization that works to dismantle racism in medicine and promote the health, well-being, and self-determination of Black and indigenous people, and other people of color.
 At the University of

 Colorado School of Medicine, we strive to embody a culture of inclusion; working closely with both students and faculty members to facilitate a sense of community, while educating those about the empowerment of Black and African Americans

 in our society.
 Our endeavors include improving the number of underrepresented minorities in medicine, ensuring equitable representation for healthcare employees, and ensuring equitable care for our patients.